 For the business model to work, we needed to be able to prove that we could acquire and retain customers who would send freight at an average price that's 10% higher than the average rate we pay the trucks to do the work.
 This is the unit economics of the business.

-2. The key benefits for your customers
+2. The key benefits for customers

-For example, with the freight business, our customers used to pay a higher price because of the incumbent's inabilities to optimise capacity allocation.
+For example, with the freight business, customers used to pay a higher price because of the incumbent's inabilities to optimise capacity allocation.
 The company developed technology to track trucks so freight can be sent in the most cost-effective way, which enables the company to pass savings on to its customers.
 One of the core benefits for customers is cost savings.

 For example, News Feed is a web-feed feature of Facebook which helps users to quickly and easily view the activities of their friends.
 This functionality is the primary system through which users are exposed to content posted on the network.